Hyprland is all hyped in the Linux land these days. If you look at one of those Linux ricing screenshots, you'll understand why.

 In this section, you'll learn all the essentials of setting up a Linux desktop with Hyprland.

 As you'll see later, Hyprland requires lots of manual configuration and hence a good working knowledge of Linux commands is recommended.
+I understand that there are several distros that offer Hyprland preinstalled but learning the configuration still helps in using those distros.

 Install Hyprland

-Needless to say, this will be your first step; installing Hyprland.
+Needless to say, this will be your first step: installing Hyprland.

 Customizing Hyprland